What Is the Tobacco Industry?

 While these major tobacco companies are the most visible players in the industry, other people and companies contribute to the industry’s business, too, including tobacco farmers and processors, logistics companies and more.
 A deeper look at the tobacco industry’s supply chain reveals the intricate and vast web of companies that play a role in producing and selling tobacco all over the world.

 Then there are tobacco industry allies.
 These companies and organizations don’t make or sell tobacco products, but they work with the industry to help further its business.
 Some allies openly promote the interests of the industry, such as tobacco trade groups, while others help advance the industry’s agenda more discreetly.
-Some organizations’ names even make it sound like they’re working against the industry, such as the Foundation for a Smoke-Free World or the Eliminating Child Labour in Tobacco-Growing Foundation.
+Some organizations’ names even make it sound like they’re working against the industry, such as the Global Action to End Smoking (formerly FSFW) or the Eliminating Child Labour in Tobacco-Growing Foundation.
 A look below the surface quickly shows that both of these groups are funded, wholly and in part, respectively, by the tobacco industry and often end up promoting industry-aligned agendas and narratives.
 Taking allies’ messaging at face value without looking beneath the surface makes it easy to mistake these organizations as independent and miss their connections to the industry.

 These companies sell trillions of cigarettes around the world every year, ensuring the tobacco epidemic continues and securing their future profits at the expense of public health.